AlivadTheImpala/school_vault/String.md

-## Javascript

-A sequence of characters, and can be declared in:
+A string is a sequence of characters, and can be declared in:
 - Double quotes ""
 - Single Quotes ''
-- Backticks: \`\` special template strings, called template literals, in which you can use variables directly.
+- Backticks: \`\` special template strings, called [[#Template Literals]], in which you can use variables directly.

 ```javascript
 let singleString = 'Hi there!';